-A subsidiary of the group in Malaysia, Postpay Technology Sdn Bhd, have been granted pioneer status as Multimedia Super Corridor ("MSC") company under the Malaysia Promotion of Investment Act, 1986.
+A subsidiary of the group in Malaysia, Postpay Technology Sdn Bhd, has been granted pioneer status as Multimedia Super Corridor ("MSC") company under the Malaysia Promotion of Investment Act, 1986.
 The benefits to a company having MSC status include a five year pioneer status tax exemption on profits generated from the MSC qualifying activities during the same period.
-The pioneer status of Postpay Technology Sdn Bhd commenced from 3 January 2017 and will expire on 2 January 2022.
+The pioneer status of Postpay Technology Sdn Bhd commenced from 3 January 2017, and expired on 2 January 2022.